rcosta358/liquidjava-tutorial/README.md

 #### Exercise

 Now, let's refine another external class.
 Open [MathRefinements.java](./src/main/java/com/tutorial/part3/exercise/MathRefinements.java).
 Your task is to replace the `"true"` refinements with the appropriate ones to refine the `java.lang.Math` class.
-We want to ensure that the `abs` method returns a non-negative value, the `max` method returns the larger of the two arguments, and the `min` method returns the smaller one.
+We want to ensure that the `max` method returns the larger of the two arguments and the `min` method returns the smaller one.
 To check your implementation, uncomment the code in [MathRefinementsTest.java](./src/main/java/com/tutorial/part3/exercise/MathRefinementsTest.java), which should have no errors after you complete the refinements.

 ### 4. Ghost Variables